[Estimated time to read: 3 minutes]

 You know it doesn’t have to be this way

 As a regular AES blog reader you know that it doesn’t have to be this way.

 - Expats don’t have to sign up for the complex, the opaque and the expensive.

 - Expats do care about how they invest, and should get what they want most - namely the best returns and the lowest charges.

-- Anyone worried about their own investments, savings or pension can have our expert second opinion for free with our X-Ray portfolio review service.
+- Anyone worried about their own investments, savings or pension can have our expert second opinion with our X-Ray portfolio review service.